I recently had the good fortune to visit a number of our Nordic PCL projects in Hawaii.

 The Writing is on the Wall

-An inspirational message found on the inside of the only
+An inspirational message found on the inside of the

-The only access to the project site is from this narrow path
+The only access to the project site is from this

-through the center of the campus.
+narrow path through the center of the campus.

-The viewing portals allowed students to peer into the project
+The viewing portals allowed students to peer into

 safety of the faculty and students is paramount on this job, the Nordic PCL project team limited trade worker access to the site to only one access door and one construction delivery gate.
 Etched on the inside of the access door to the site reads an inspiring message crafted by the students for all the workers to see: “Iolani Schools loves you.”
 Imagine such a positive message greeting you every day as you come and go from your workplace.
 Do you think the workers will be inspired to do their best on this project?
 I believe so—the writing is on the wall!